-In contrast, all-natural Herbal Ignite is taken like a daily tonic regardless of sexual activity.
+All-natural Herbal Ignite is taken like a daily tonic regardless of sexual activity.
 You don’t have to think about popping a pill to perform.
-The downside is that herbal erectile dysfunction treatments don’t work within hours.
-You usually need to be taking them for a few days before you notice any difference in erection strength.
+The downside is that herbal erectile dysfunction supplements do not work within hours.
+You usually need to be taking them for a few days before you notice a difference in erection strength.

-Herbs, like those in Herbal Ignite, aid both the physical and psychological conditions that promote blood flow to the penis.
-This includes increasing testosterone levels to support erections, as well as aiding stress relief and combatting fatigue, improving energy levels and confidence and building muscle mass.
+Herbs, like those in Herbal Ignite, aid both the physical and psychological conditions.
+This includes supporting blood flow and increasing testosterone levels to support erections and muscle mass, as well as aiding stress relief and combatting fatigue and improving energy levels.

 The herbal formula works in a three-fold action:

 Herbal Ignite has been used successfully by thousands of men in New Zealand and Australia to increase testosterone levels and boost libido and sexual satisfaction.
-It also relieves stress and fatigue and improves energy levels and confidence.
-It has a potent herbal formula that works over time to help resolve the underlying causes of erectile dysfunction and low sex drive in men and, in particular, low testosterone levels that result from aging.
+It also help to relieve stress and fatigue and improve energy levels.
+It's herbal formula works over time to help resolve the underlying causes of erectile dysfunction and low sex drive in men and, in particular, low testosterone levels that result from aging.